BEAMRobotics/ximea_ros_cam/README.md

 To view the stream: `rosrun rqt_image_view rqt_image_view`

+# Extra:

+You may need to install camera_info_manager

+`sudo apt-get install ros-kinetic-camera-info-manager`

+Make sure you change the serial number in the launch file to the one of the camera you are using, and you might need to change the image directory in the yaml file to /home/user/dev (create if non-existent)

 ## Launching Multiple Cameras:

 Each camera can be ran with their own individual launch files (the parameters will be defined in their own individual name spaces, which makes each camera "unique").